-5.1.
+6.1.
 Meta-learning

 The most appropriate algorithm for modelling a particular dataset depends crucially on the metadata of that dataset [10].
 Many studies were carried out considering classification algorithms performance with respect to datasets metadata [22, 31, 56].
 The fact that dataset metadata and implementation details may influence the accuracy of an algorithm cannot be denied [22].
 All dataset metadata examined so far during the implementation of classification recommendation systems were found to affect the success of classification algorithms rate significantly [5, 10].
 Meta-learning exploits the datasets' characteristics.
-Different metadata are presented in metalearning.
+Different metadata are presented in meta-learning.
 These features are divided into several categories [18].
 Researchers used meta-learning along with historical performance results of classification algorithms to select the most appropriate algorithm on the current dataset.
 The term meta-learning stems from the fact that the system tries to learn the function that maps metadata to classification algorithm performance estimates [15].
 It is used to gain insight into the algorithm's behaviour with datasets with certain meta-characteristics.
-Meta-learning might significantly reduce the development time of a classification algorithm for a given dataset [18]. and functional use of meta-learning is building a system that maps an input space consisting of datasets to an output model space consisting of classification algorithms [16].
+Meta-learning might significantly reduce the development time of a classification task by decreasing the required level of expertise for selecting a suitable classification algorithm for a given dataset [18].

+A functional use of meta-learning is building a system that maps an input space consisting of datasets to an output model space consisting of classification algorithms [16].
 Different evaluation criteria could be used to evaluate the systems built; mostly accuracy, computational complexity, robustness, scalability, integration, comprehensibility, stability, and interestingness [22].
 Several approaches have been developed in this area and it was reported that, regardless of the approach used by the system to select the most appropriate algorithm, the selected algorithm, has high chances of good performance [26].

-Meta-learning is not used only to tackle the algorithm selection problem, for example, the authors in [29] tried to resolve the main issue in Knowledge data discovery process, which is the support of data pre-processing.
-As any difference in the pre-processing techniques followed can affect the classification algorithm's accuracy or speed [22].
-The system gives advice for Pre-processing based on datasets metadata extracted by DCT; Data characterization Tool.
-The research results showed interesting and helpful pre-processing can be defined that is based on the several test statistics that are calculated.
-The dataset metadata was used to give an indication of the complexity of the dataset.
-Other metadata measures indicated the dispersion of values the dataset variables can have.
+Meta-learning can address other problems, other than the algorithm selection problem.
+The authors in [29] attempted to solve a major issue in knowledge data discovery process.
+The issue of data preprocessing.
+It goes without saying, that any change in the preprocessing techniques applied on a dataset, can affect the classification algorithm's accuracy and/or speed [22].
+The system developed by [29] gives advice for preprocessing.
+The advice is based on the metadata extracted by the DCT; Data characterization Tool.
+The research results showed advantageous preprocessings, based on the several test statistics that were calculated.
+The metadata was used to provide an indication of dataset's complexity.

-Although a lot of attention was paid to data pre-processing importance, it can't replace the importance of classification algorithm selection problem.
-It was reported that the classification algorithm selection process is very important despite the data pre-processing [22].
+Although a lot of attention was paid to data preprocessing importance, it can't replace the importance of classification algorithm selection problem.
+It was reported that the classification algorithm selection process is very important despite the data preprocessing [22].
 The nature of dataset determines the most appropriate classification algorithm for it.